Hidalgo (state): History

 Prehistoric artifacts have been found in the Hidalgo regions of Tepeapulco, Tulancingo, Actopan and Huichapan.
 Their antiquity ranges from 14,000 to 2,500 B.C.E.
 The oldest evidence of Hidalguense occupation has been found in Huapalcalco in the municipality of Tulancingo The first settlers of these territories were Olmec groups, who exploited deposits of jade and serpentine.
 Exploitation of obsidian cobbled relief, as in the deposits of the Sierra de las Navajas, developed during the Mesoamerican Preclassic period.
 The first evidence of social stratification in Hidalgo has been found at La Loma in the municipality of Tepeji del Río de Ocampo.

 The modern day state of Hidalgo is located within the pre-Hispanic region of Mesoamerica.
 Numerous migrations of indigenous people took place through here, mostly arriving or passing through from the north, with many eventually settling in the Valley of Mexico.
 The Toltecs initially settled in Xochicoatlán, now the municipality of Molango, at the beginning of the 7th century.
 From here they dispersed to locales such as Huejutla and Tollatzingo (now called Tulancingo) where they eventually had their capital of Tollan, today known as Tula.

 The Toltecs were eventually overrun by Chichimecas, who established their capital in Metztitlán.
 The Aztecs arrived in the 12th century, initially establishing themselves in Mixquiahuala, then founding Tizayuca later.
 Eventually, the Aztecs took over most of what is now the southern portion of the state, incorporating it into the Aztec Empire.
+By this time, the state was a mix of Otomi, Nahua and nomadic Chichimec (probably Pame or Chichimeca Jonaz) communities, with the Nahuas predominating in the eastern sierras, the Otomi in the west, and the Chichimecs scattered throughout most of the state.
+All three communities lived in close proximity in the southern portions of the state.